Images Depict Mature Plants

 Silver Satin Pothos Plants for Sale Online

-Silver Satin Pothos has intriguing silver and green tear-shaped leaves with a tendency to trail and cascade.
-The silver coloring of the leaves is iridescent and blends in well with any color decor.
+Silver Satin Pothos has intriguing silver and green heart-shaped leaves with a tendency to trail and cascade.
+The plant's soft green foliage is freckled with iridescent silver spots that bring its beauty to a new level of attraction.

 |Mature Height:||6 to 8 Inches|